 What do you do when one of your best college friends moves to the beach?
 You round up the rest of the gang and head down to see her.
-This is just what we’ve done for the last several years, and it’s come in the nick of time for some whose lives are wearing thin.
+This is just what we’ve done for the last several years, and it’s come in the nick of time for some.

 While we’re often in touch with updates and prayers, getting together yearly at Fernandina Beach as we’ve just done last week is the highlight.